The popularity of renovating is growing every year, no doubt helped by the plethora of reality television shows like The Block.

 The world of banking and finance can be a pretty daunting one for both novice and sophisticated investors and since our establishment in 2002 we’ve focused on providing outstanding service and business standards.

-This approach was vindicated when we were named Victoria’s Best Finance Broker at the 2017 Better Business Awards.
+This approach was vindicated when we were named Victoria’s favourite mortgage broker at the 2015 Investors Choice Awards.

-So if you’re considering renovating or selling your home, why not contact Intuitive Finance today to ensure you have the right information and expert support on your side no matter what stage of the property ownership journey you are on.
+So, if you’re considering renovating or selling your home, why now contact Intuitive Finance today to ensure you have the right information and expert support on your side no matter what stage of the property ownership journey you are on.

 The information provided in this article is general in nature and does not constitute personal financial advice.
 The information has been prepared without taking into account your personal objectives, financial situation or needs.
 Before acting on any information you should consider the appropriateness of the information with regard to your objectives, financial situation and needs.